brndnmtthws/facebook-hive-udfs/README.md

 ```

 This will produce a jar in `target/` which you can add to your Hive classpath.

+Alternatively, you can use the published jar included with [this repo's packages](https://github.com/brndnmtthws/facebook-hive-udfs/packages).

 # HOW DO USE IT?